jmtalarn/elm-personal-site/content/posts/2016-07-25-the-undervalued-static-web-sites.md

 You can run your project in a live server.
 This means that it will start a web server and will be listening to the changes in your project files like scss source files or html templates.

-This is the command <code>foundation watch</code>
+This is the command `foundation watch`

 Once you have a statisfactory result you can generate the final files to upload to your production web server.
 These are the same content than the generated during the development but optimized to get a higher performance in the real life and use.

-The command <code>foundation build</code> generates a **dist** folder containing the final result of your project.
+The command `foundation build` generates a **dist** folder containing the final result of your project.

 <h3 id="updatingit">Updating it</h3>

-You can run <code>npm update -g foundation-cli</code> to update the Foundation client.
+You can run `npm update -g foundation-cli` to update the Foundation client.

-Or if you want to update the package dependencies like the bower dependencies in your project you can run the command <code>foundation update</code>
+Or if you want to update the package dependencies like the bower dependencies in your project you can run the command `foundation update`